 - Some are usually consumed with their seeds (courgettes, cucumbers, almonds).

 Despite the controversy and fatal chemical composition, most of us eat these foods.
-That’s because of the potential benefits they could have on your body.
+That is due to the potential benefits they may have for your body.
 Take a look.

 Can Amygdalin Or Laetrile-Rich Foods Benefit You?
 How?